jeka-dev/jeka/README.md

 ```
 The [complete code source](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples/BuildSampleClassicExplicit.java)

-#### Classic build normal
+#### Classic build
 ___
 By respecting conventions (project folder named as _groupName_._projectName_ so `org.jerkar.script-samples`)
-and leveraging default (version is read from the version.txt resource), the following script is equivalent :
+and leveraging default (version is read from the version.txt resource located in the same package as the build class), the following script is equivalent :

 ```java
 public class BuildSampleClassic extends JkJavaBuild {